aptech/docs/docs/CR-qtyr.rst

 .. math::

-Suppose that :math:`X` is an NxK data set of independent variables, and :math:`Y` is an Nx1 vector of dependent variables.
+Suppose that :math:`X` is an NxK dataset of independent variables, and :math:`Y` is an Nx1 vector of dependent variables.
 Then it can be shown that

 .. math::